-On June 13, 2016, we entered into an agreement to acquire U.S. Gold Corp., a Nevada corporation, and subsidiaries ("U.S. Gold").
-U.S. Gold is an exploration stage company that owns certain mining leases and other mineral rights comprising the Copper King gold and copper development project located in the Silver Crown Ming District of southeast Wyoming (the "Copper King Project") and mining claims related to a gold development project in Eureka County, Nevada (the "Keystone Project").
+On June 13, 2016, the Company entered into an agreement to acquire U.S. Gold Corp., a Nevada corporation, and subsidiaries ("U.S. Gold").
+U.S. Gold is an exploration stage company that owns certain mining leases and other mineral rights comprising the Copper King gold and copper development project located in the Silver Crown Mining District of southeast Wyoming (the "Copper King Project") and mining claims related to a gold development project in Eureka County, Nevada (the "Keystone Project").

-The closing of the transaction is not determinable at this time and is subject to certain closing conditions, shareholder approval and regulatory review.
+The closing of the transaction is subject to certain closing conditions, including shareholder approval and regulatory review.
 There is no assurance that such conditions will be satisfied and approvals secured such that the transaction will be consummated.